 Pride Month: Addressing and Overcoming Health Disparities for LGBTQ+ Cancer Patients

-Every June, pride month is celebrated with parades and marches across the country to celebrate diversity, promote dignity and equal rights, and increase visibility.
+Every June, Pride Month is celebrated across the country to commemorate the 1969 Stonewall Inn uprising and to celebrate diversity, promote dignity and equal rights, and increase visibility.

-While the COVID-19 pandemic may have put parades and marches on hold for this year, it is more important than ever to celebrate and support community while also acknowledging that there is much work needed in overcoming health disparities in the LGBTQ+ (lesbian, gay, bisexual, transgender, queer, and the plus sign includes other identities) community.
+The Cancer Support Community (CSC) recognizes that it is more important than ever to celebrate and support community while also acknowledging that there is much work needed in overcoming health disparities in the LGBTQ+ (lesbian, gay, bisexual, transgender, queer, and the plus sign includes other identities) community.
+Health disparities occur when certain populations have a disproportionate burden of disease, like cancer, due to social, environmental, and economic factors.

-The LGBTQ+ community has long faced discrimination, bias, stigma, substandard care, and often faces barriers accessing care within the health care system.
-Cases of discrimination or harassment, and negative experiences with doctors or nurses in the past may cause LGBTQ+ patients to not seek medical attention when a health concern arises.
+The LGBTQ+ community has long faced discrimination, bias, stigma, and inadequate healthcare.
+LGBTQ+ individuals also often face barriers to accessing care within the healthcare system.
+Cases of discrimination or harassment and negative experiences with doctors or nurses in the past may cause LGBTQ+ people to not seek medical attention when a health concern occurs.

 Barriers to Care

-In 2016, the LGBTQ+ community was identified as a “health disparity population” by the National Institute on Minority Health and Health Disparities (NIMHD), noting that mounting evidence shows that the LGBTQ+ “populations have less access to health care and higher burdens of certain diseases, such as depression, cancer, and HIV/AIDS.”
-Despite recent improvements to legal rights, including June’s landmark U.S. Supreme Court decision that ruled that employers can't fire workers for being gay or transgender, NIMHD reports that stigmatization, hate-violence, and discrimination are still major barriers to the health and well-being of LGBTQ+ individuals.
-The National LGBT Cancer Project says that LGBTQ+ people of color face even bigger barriers to health equity and access to cancer care due to the combined impact of poor adherence to cancer screening, barriers to adequate health care services, and engagement in cancer-promoting health risk behaviors.
+In 2016, the LGBTQ+ community was identified as a “health disparity population” by the National Institute on Minority Health and Health Disparities (NIMHD), noting growing evidence showing that LGBTQ+ populations have less access to healthcare and higher burdens of certain diseases such as cancer (NIMHD, 2016).
+NIMHD reports that stigmatization, hate-violence, and discrimination are still major barriers to the health and well-being of LGBTQ+ individuals.
+LGBTQ+ people of color may face even bigger barriers to health equity and access to cancer care because of a host of factors, including:

 LGBTQ+ Cancer Resources

 As a Health Care Partner, Whitman-Walker utilizes CSC’s social and emotional support programs.
-Whitman-Walker assures that people can be themselves at their organization and their health care professionals are dedicated to treating people with dignity, respect, humility, and empathy.
+Whitman-Walker assures that people can be themselves at their organization.
+Their healthcare professionals are dedicated to treating people with dignity, respect, humility, and empathy.

-There are other resources help LGBTQ+ patients find pro- LGBTQ+ medical providers to ensure a safe space, including:
+There are other resources that can help LGBTQ+ people with cancer and survivors find resources and pro-LGBTQ+ medical providers to ensure a safe space.
+These include:

 - National LGBT Cancer Network